awsdocs/aws-lambda-developer-guide/sample-apps/s3-java/README.md

     ...

 # Test
-To upload an image file to the application bucket and trigger the function, run `4-upload.sh`.
+This Lambda function takes an image that's currently stored in S3, and scales it down into a thumbnail-sized image.
+To upload an image file to the application bucket, run `4-upload.sh`.

     s3-java$ ./4-upload.sh

+In your `s3-java-bucket-<random_uuid>` bucket that was created in step 3, you should now see a key `inbound/sample-s3-java.png` file, which represents the original image.

 To invoke the function directly, run `5-invoke.sh`.